Carpenter Body Company: 1980s

-In 1981, Carpenter made its first move in expanding beyond its Mitchell, Indiana home.
-After securing over $1 million in loans, the company opened a machine shop in North Vernon, Indiana.
-In addition, in moving into the mass-transit market, Carpenter introduced the CBW range.
+In 1981, Carpenter made its first move expanding beyond its Mitchell, Indiana home.
+After securing over $1 million in loans, the company opened a machine shop in North Vernon, Indiana; the facility was also opened in response to the 1978 strike.
+To diversify production beyond its school bus lines, Carpenter introduced the CBW transit bus.
 A rear-engine mass-transit bus designed in 30 and 35-feet lengths, large orders for the CBW were received from the Southern California Rapid Transit District (Los Angeles), the Chicago Transit Authority and New Orleans RTA.